-- ‘Adore’ – their fourth album sold enough money in North American tour, which was all given to charity.
+- ‘Adore’ – their fourth album sold enough money on a North American tour, which was all given to charity.

 - Remember the famous cartoon Simpsons?
-Smashing Pumpkins actually starred in one of its episodes – Homerpalooza.
+Smashing Pumpkins starred in one of its episodes – Homerpalooza.

 To know more geeky facts about the band, click here.

-Red hot Chili Peppers (90’s rock bands – funk and punk rock category)
+Red Hot Chili Peppers (funk and punk rock category)

 Among the 90s rock bands, the Red Hot Chili Peppers created a new musical style combining punk rock and their impressive stage performances.
 The band started from the friendship between three schoolmates – Anthony Kiedis, Hillel Slovak, and Michael Balzary.